 But, if EMP is so disastrous, how come nothing is being done about it?

-Further, we also need to take into account that sensationalist accounts are more likely to make the headlines.
+Further, we also need to consider that sensationalist accounts are more likely to make the headlines.

 For example, a report from the Electric Power Research Institute (EPRI) didn’t nearly get as much attention.
 It found that “an EMP weapon would have a marginal effect on bulk power transformers.”
 (9)